-How to use the Vandal: Valorant weapon guide | Dexerto.com
+How to use the Vandal: Valorant weapon guide - Dexerto

 What is the Vandal?

 The Vandal is one of four Rifles in Valorant.
-As the joint most expensive Rifle (more on the Phantom in a separate guide), you will have to reserve sufficient Credits to make this part of your Agent’s rig.
+As the joint most expensive Rifle (more on the Phantom here), you will have to reserve sufficient Credits to make this part of your Agent’s rig.

 At a glance, the Vandal offers a 25-round magazine with a fully-automatic fire mode.
 While on paper, the weapon is must-have, there is plenty to consider if you want to perfect your craft and earn those all-important frags.